Taste changes

 Smell and taste go together.
 If your sense of smell is reduced, your taste will be weakened too.
 Your sense of smell may also have changed, and you may smell things differently.

-If you are getting an unpleasant taste or have lost most of your taste, you might not enjoy eating some foods or meals.
-However, it’s very important to keep eating enough so that your body has the energy and nutrients it needs to support you through your treatment and minimise weight loss.
+However, it’s important to keep eating enough so that your body has the energy and nutrients it needs to support you through your treatment and minimise weight loss.

-By following the steps below, you can discover what taste, smells and textures of food you like.
+Follow the steps below to understand what taste, smells and textures of food you like and how to incorporate them into your diet.

 To add a strong or fresh taste